Back to SRL Storymaker Resource Library

 from bills to books

-• New school board policy
+• A new school board policy

 Research what’s happening in your state or community.
 PEN America maintains a list of proposed and approved legislation and policies aimed at censoring schools.